Cost of living crisis: 'People heating one room with firewood'

 A few miles away in Woodton, Rebecca Mayhew is the co-owner of Old Hall Farm, which also has a cafe and shop.

-She say "it's tough", especially with the price rise of both agricultural and normal diesel.
+She says "it's tough", especially with the price rise of both agricultural and normal diesel.

 "We have a lot of chilled storage facilities here and the electric costs are going to have a huge impact on us," she says.